sblack4/learning-istio/README.md

 #### TLDR

 This is made easy by the `istioctl` tool.
 Just run the scripts to install istio and download the sample applications locally.

-> :memo: Istio automatic sidecar injection is only automatic if you label your namespace
+- 📝 Istio automatic sidecar injection is only automatic if you label your namespace

 ### 01 Install the bookinfo sample app